-- " Sculpt roof forms to be cohesive and integral to the building's overall form and composition. - " Design roof forms to complement the rooflines of surrounding buildings. - " Shape rooflines in response to existing topography. - " Use material, form, and dimensional changes such as a roof overhang, cornice, sun shades, or shaped parapet to provide a visual termination. - Create a more intentional facade termination and avoid glass railings at the top of building facades.
-Roof guardrails should be setback a minimum of 5'. - " A termination feature need not project from other facade features, but rather it should intentionally complete the building's top.
+- " Sculpt roof forms to be cohesive and integral to the building's overall form and composition. - " Design roof forms to complement the rooflines of surrounding buildings. - " Shape rooflines in response to existing topography.

+- " Use material, form, and dimensional changes such as a roof overhang, cornice, sun shades, or shaped parapet to provide a visual termination. - " A termination feature need not project from other facade features, but rather it should intentionally complete the building's top.
 Non-projection examples include a recess, material fade, or taper.